 Tonight – December 13, 2015 – is likely the peak night of the 2015 Geminid meteor shower.
 Watch from late Sunday evening until dawn Monday.
 And if you are clouded out, don’t despair!
 The shower may be equally good Monday evening through Tuesday’s dawn as well.
-The meteors should start flying by around 9 p.m. local time (at mid-northern latitudes), but the Geminid shower really won’t reach the crest of activity until after midnight.
+The meteors should start flying by mid-evening (midway between sunset and your local midnight), but the Geminid shower really won’t reach the crest of its activity until after midnight.
 To optimize your chances, drive out into the country, where you’ll have the darkest possible sky.
 If you do that, you might see dozens of meteors per hour!
 Follow the links below to learn more about the 2015 Geminid meteor shower.

 When is the best time to watch the Geminids in 2015?
 As a general rule, the Geminid meteor shower intensifies after midnight and produces the greatest number of meteors for a few hours, centered around 2 a.m.
 That’s true no matter where you are around the globe.
 Fortunately, the waxing crescent moon sets in the early evening, leaving a deliciously dark sky for meteor watching in 2015!

 What’s the best way to watch a meteor shower?
 You need to get away from city lights and find a wide open view of the sky.
 City, state and national parks are good, and you might be able to camp and make a night of it.
 Enjoy the comfort of a reclining lawn chair – the warmth of a sleeping bag – a thermos with a hot drink – a snack – and possibly star maps with a red flashlight, if you want them (you won’t need them to enjoy the meteors).